SpongeBobSun/ReactNative-TL-DR/launching.md

 * _**Where are those 'ModuleClasses' coming from ?**_
 * _**How does it get inited?**_

 Let's hold those questions for now because now we are focusing how does this 'bridge' thing get running.
-But long story short - this is the `NativeModule` chapter and we will definitely talk about it later.
+But long story short - this is about `NativeModule`  and we will definitely talk about it in a new chapter.

 _RCTCxxBridge.mm_